 As we close out another great year in our schools, let us take a brief look back at some of our highlights of 2017!!

-1:1 initiative at the high school - Track team makes districts for first time since 1950s - Record number of students joining athletic program - US News ranking silver medal winner 3 years in a row - New MS ELA program - New elementary literacy program - High school students become journalists and cover Ayer BOS meetings- Extended summer learning program - Many facility improvements to LAW and PH - Strong performance on MCAS - MIAA Sportsmanship Honor Roll - Merit scholarship finalist - Two high school faculty certified as Advanced Placement Readers - Mock Trial advances to finals - Destination Imagination takes 1st place at regional tournament - Andromeda One wins Chairman’s Award for 3rd consecutive year & top honor award at WPI competition-Just to name a few...
+1:1 initiative at the high school - Track team makes districts for first time since 1950s - Record number of students joining athletic programs - ASRHS is US News ranking silver medal winner 3 years in a row - New MS ELA program - New elementary literacy program - High school students become journalists and cover Ayer BOS meetings- Extended summer learning program - Many facility improvements to LAW and PH - Strong performance on MCAS - MIAA Sportsmanship Honor Roll - Merit scholarship finalist - Two high school faculty certified as Advanced Placement Readers - Mock Trial advances to finals - Destination Imagination takes 1st place at regional tournament - Andromeda One wins Chairman’s Award for 3rd consecutive year & top honor award at WPI competition-Football team receives for 2nd consecutive year Football Sportsmanship Award for Mid D Wach League---Just to name a few...

 Happy Holidays and best wishes for a wonderful 2018.
 Looking forward to another great year!